 Net position may serve, over time, as a useful indicator of a government's financial position.
-In the case of CFX, assets and deferred outflows exceeded liabilities and deferred inflows by \$3,635,798,000 at the close of the most recent fiscal year.
-This represents an increase of \$362,173,000 (11%) over the previous year, which is attributable to operations.
-Unrestricted net position increased from \$703,617,000 on June 30, 2022, to \$738,797,000 on June 30, 2023, an increase of \$35,180,000 (5%).
-This increase was due to CFX spending all its restricted construction bond funds on qualifying capital plan projects.
+In the case of CFX, assets and deferred outflows exceeded liabilities and deferred inflows by \$4,087,832,000 at the close of the most recent fiscal year.
+This represents an increase of \$452,034,000 (12%) over the previous year, which is attributable to operations.
+Unrestricted net position decreased from \$738,797,000 on June 30, 2023, to \$659,400,000 on June 30, 2024, a decrease of \$79,397,000 (11%).
+This decrease was largely due to the increase in CFX's investment in capital assets.

-By far, the largest portion of CFX's net position reflects its investment in capital assets (e.g., right-of-way, roads, bridges, buildings, toll equipment, etc.), less any related debt used to acquire those assets that is still outstanding.
+By far, the largest portion of CFX's net position reflects its investment in capital assets (e.g., rightof-way, roads, bridges, buildings, toll equipment, etc.), less any related debt used to acquire those assets that is still outstanding.
 CFX uses these capital assets to provide service and, consequently, these assets are not available for liquidating liabilities or for other spending.

-Of the \$6,134,109,000 in capital assets, net of accumulated depreciation, \$39,870,000 represents the roadway, toll plaza and equipment on the Goldenrod Road Extension.
+Of the \$6,590,457,000 in capital assets, net of accumulated depreciation, \$39,809,000 represents the roadway, toll plaza and equipment on the Goldenrod Road Extension.
 This project, which opened to traffic in March 2003, was jointly funded by CFX, the Greater Orlando Aviation Authority, the City of Orlando, Orange County, Florida, and private developers, with CFX serving as the lead agency on the project.
 The Goldenrod Road Extension extends from the previous terminus of Goldenrod Road at Narcoossee Road south to Cargo Road.
 This facility intersects SR 528 (Martin B. Andersen Beachline Expressway), east of the Orlando International Airport, at a system interchange.
 Each partner contributing to this project will be repaid through toll revenues generated by this road.
 After all operational expenses are met and the partners are reimbursed for their contributions, the toll plaza will be demolished, and the roadway will be transferred to the City of Orlando.
 CFX will retain ownership of the interchange to SR 528 and certain portions of the right-of-way.